renatoathaydes/osgi-run/README.md

 #### Start level for a bundle

-If you specify your bundles using the `runOsgi.budles` property, you can use the following syntax:
+If you specify your bundles using the `runOsgi.bundles` property, you can use the following syntax:

 ```groovy
 runOsgi {